kyungtae/webxr/spatial-tracking-explainer.md

 }
 ```

-### Floor Alignment Compatibility
+### Floor Alignment
 Some XR hardware with inside-out tracking has users establish "known spaces" that can be used to easily provide `XRBoundedFrameOfReference` and the `floor-level` subtype of `XRStationaryFrameOfReference`.
-On inside-out XR hardware which does not intrinsically provide these known spaces, the User Agent may respond to the promise request by presenting UI for selecting a floor-aligned origin.
-If the User Agent chooses not to do this, it will reject the request for floor aligned `XRFrameOfReference` objects with an error indicating the reason.
-In response, a polyfill can be used to provide the same behavior by using another `XRFrameOfReference` type to draw UI for selecting a floor origin.
-If anchors are available to the polyfill, it could then place an anchor at the user's selected floor point.
+On inside-out XR hardware which does not intrinsically provide these known spaces, the User Agent must still provide `XRStationaryFrameOfReference` of subtype `floor-level`.
+It may do so by estimating a floor level, but may not present any UI at the time the frame of reference is requested.

-Other XR hardware that is orientation-only tracking, may provide an emulated value for the floor offset.
+Additionally, XR hardware with orientation-only tracking may also provide an emulated value for the floor offset of an `XRStationaryFrameOfReference` with the `floor-level` subtype.
 On these devices, it is recommended that the User Agent or underlying platform provide a setting for users to customize this value.

 ### Relating between XRFrameOfReferences
 There are several circumstances in which developers may choose to relate content in different frames of reference.